chainbound/fiber-rs/README.md

 newly confirmed block.
 An `ExecutionPayload` contains both the block header and the transactions that were executed in that block.

 The type returned by this stream is an [`alloy-rpc-types::Block`](https://github.com/alloy-rs/alloy/blob/a4453d42ffb755a46bace2ceca3baa454e0cd807/crates/rpc-types/src/eth/block.rs#L18).
+Since the blocks returned are parsed from consensus-layer payloads, they are missing the following fields, which are set to `None` or `zero` in all returned stream items:

+- `parent_beacon_block_root`
+- `transactions_root`
+- `withdrawals_root`

 **Example:**